jamshaid2610/bookstore_prices/README.md

 # Install
-For this webscrapiing project, I have used three packages.
+For this webscraping project, I have used three packages.

 I have used "bs4" to use the BeautifulSoup class which basically is the main tool to scrap data from the website.